next-book/dev-book/content/spring.md

 Fresh curls spring from the baldest brow.
 There is nothing inorganic.
 These foliaceous heaps lie along the bank like the slag of a furnace, showing that Nature is “in full blast” within.
-The earth is not a mere fragment of dead history, stratum upon stratum like the leaves of a book, to be studied by geologists and antiquaries chiefly, but living poetry like the leaves of a tree, which precede flowers and fruit⁠—not a fossil earth, but a living earth; compared with whose great central life all animal and vegetable life is merely parasitic.
+The earth is not a mere fragment of dead history, stratum upon stratum like the leaves of a book, to be studied by geologists and antiquaries chiefly, but living poetry like the leaves of a tree, which precede flowers and fruit—not a fossil earth, but a living earth; compared with whose great central life all animal and vegetable life is merely parasitic.
 Its throes will heave our <i xml:lang="la">exuviœ</i> from their graves.
 You may melt your metals and cast them into the most beautiful moulds you can; they will never excite me like the forms which this molten earth flows out into.
 And not only it, but the institutions upon it are plastic like clay in the hands of the potter.</p>